A competition where the best Stony Brook students’ business ideas or start-up businesses

 to seek counseling from whomever they choose, including Stony Brook University professors

 or persons outside the University.

-Yes, as long as you enter before the scheduled deadline for Stage III—the final stage—where
+Yes, as long as you enter before the scheduled deadline for the State Competition—the

 The panel of judges is comprised of business professionals from local communities,